raeedcho/path-trace/README.md

 npm run test:run      # Single run (CI mode)
 ```

 Tests are organized by module in the `tests/` directory.
-Path geometry tests verify math with exact values.
-Engine tests use mocks to exercise orchestration without needing a browser.
-UI tests use jsdom for DOM assertions.
+A `tests/setup.js` file polyfills `localStorage` for Node 22+ compatibility (Node 22 introduced a built-in `localStorage` that conflicts with jsdom's implementation).

 ## Legacy reference